-*Before you can access UTSA’s student portal called ASAP, you must first activate your myUTSA ID.
+*Before you can access UTSA’s student portal called myUTSA Account, you must first activate your myUTSA ID.
 You should have received an email from “myUTSAAccount@utsa.edu” with a link to claim your account.
-Once you have activated your myUTSA ID and passphrase, log in to ASAP, your student services portal, at asap.utsa.edu
+Once you have activated your myUTSA ID and passphrase, you can then log in to your myUTSA Account at my.utsa.edu.

 If you’ve decided to opt-out of the CAP program, please notify UT Austin via your UT Austin’s MyStatus portal.

 Your First Year at UTSA

 Students who attend UTSA to fulfill their CAP requirements to transfer to UT Austin will have to attend UTSA for summer, fall and spring.
 Below is what a schedule could look like for a CAP student.
 CAP students at UTSA must start in the second summer 5-week term (July 3 – August 7).

 Please note, CAP students must complete at least one mathematics course beyond College Algebra at UTSA, even if they have AP/Dual credit for a higher-level math course.
 The student’s UTSA academic advisor will guide them through the requirements.